benhj/arrow/README.md

 ## Basic types

-The Arrow programming language is weakly-typed:
+The Arrow programming language is weakly-typed and the arrow (`->`) operator is used for assignment, for example, the statement `1 -> a;` can be read as "the value 1 is out into the variable a".

 ```
 ;;; a literal string